danielsdeleo/omnibus-rubies/README.md

-# rubies Omnibus project
+# omnibus-rubies

-This project creates full-stack platform-specific packages for `rubies`!
+This project creates full-stack platform-specific packages for a matrix of Ruby and Rubygems versions.
+These are for use in our Ci setup so we can quickly build disposable build slaves or bundle and repackage apps for fast full-stack application builds.

 ## Installation